ucsbjonas/decentralance/README.md

 ## Documentation

 Documentation can be found at `docs/src/src/Listing.sol/contract.Listing.md` and `docs/src/src/MarketPlace.sol/contract.MarketPlace.md`
+A typical user flow can be found in `tests/UserFlow.t.sol`

 Helpful foundry tools commands to run the project after cloning into this repository:
 ### Build